Learn how to set up tables and add physical meeting locations at the event.

 Additionally, Brella will show table assignments to hybrid and in-person attendees only.
 For example:

-- If an in-person attendee and a virtual attendee arrange a meeting: A SINGLE table is assigned for that networking slow, but the table assignment is only shown to the in-person attendee; the virtual attendee just sees the video call button.
+- If an in-person attendee and a virtual attendee arrange a meeting: A SINGLE table is assigned for that networking slot, but the table assignment is only shown to the in-person attendee; the virtual attendee just sees the video call button.

-- If a hybrid attendee and a virtual attendee arrange a meeting: A SINGLE table is assigned for that networking slow, but the table assignment is only shown to the hybrid attendee; the virtual attendee just sees the video call button.
+- If a hybrid attendee and a virtual attendee arrange a meeting: A SINGLE table is assigned for that networking slot, but the table assignment is only shown to the hybrid attendee; the virtual attendee just sees the video call button.

 - If a hybrid attendee and another hybrid attendee arrange a meeting: A SINGLE table is assigned for that networking slow, and the table assignment is shown to both hybrid attendees.